 Dairy Farmer Career Profile

 The primary duty of a dairy farmer is to manage dairy cows so that they produce maximum quantities of milk.
-To accomplish this goal, dairy farmers may be involved with a variety of tasks including feeding, administering medication, managing waste, operating milking equipment two to three times daily, and other daily duties.
+To accomplish this goal, dairy farmers may be involved in a variety of tasks including feeding, administering medication, managing waste, operating milking equipment two to three times daily, and other daily duties.

 Some farms, especially small operations, may grow and harvest feed for their cattle on site.
 They may also breed and raise their own replacement heifers.
 Most farms have a staff to be supervised ranging from a few employees to several dozens, so personnel management skills are also of benefit to the dairy farm manager.